 We’ve known for some time that heat loss to a cement slab can drastically alter the performance of an electric floor heating system.
 Cement subfloors act as large heat sinks, in that they manage to consume a large portion of the heat produced and intended to heat the floor.
 A heating system installed directly on a cement subfloor can see a limited top-temperature, in addition to a much longer heat up time.
 Rest assured we have found a way around this dilemma.

-CeraZorb comes in 2 foot by 4 foot panels in a thickness of 5mm.
+In addition to working as a heated floor insulation, CeraZorb comes in 2 foot by 4 foot panels in a thickness of 5mm.
 CeraZorb is a Synthetic cork underlayment that will not rot, swell, or absorb water.
 It is also anti-microbial.
 According to the Robinson test, it has a light commercial rating, and in addition to providing acoustical benefits and insulation, CeraZorb can also act as a crack suppression membrane up to a ¼”.
 This means cracks in your subfloor, of up to ¼” in width, will be prevented from damaging your tile floor.

-Installation of the insulation is fairly straightforward.
+Installation of heated floor insulation is fairly straightforward.
 You’ll want to start with a conditioned slab.
 First, inspect the concrete subfloor for any open cracks and if necessary fill them with a high-grade patch.
 Second, remove any excess concrete lumps or residue that may interfere with the installation of the CeraZorb.
 Third, the concrete slab should be fully cured, dry, smooth, flat, and accept water penetration.
 Concrete must be free of efflorescence and not subject to hydrostatic pressure.
 A good quality concrete waterproof sealer may be required if moisture in the slab is above 10 percent.
 At this point it may even be necessary to assess the levelness of the slab, and if the slab is badly out of level, it is best to use a self-leveling compound and applicable primer to level the floor prior to installing the CeraZorb.